 In fact, the size and duration of any post-exercise increase in testosterone is too small and too short-lived to have any meaningful impact on muscle growth.

-Here’s a closer look at what the research has to say on the subject of squats, testosterone and muscle growth.
+Here’s a closer look at what the research has to say on the subject of the barbell squat, testosterone and muscle growth.

-Squats have been shown to increase testosterone levels after exercise [1].
-In fact, squats or no squats, training sessions that involve large amounts of muscle mass and relatively heavy weights typically lead to an increase in testosterone [3].
+That is, training sessions involving large amounts of muscle mass and relatively heavy weights typically lead to an increase in levels of testosterone [3].

-Back in the 1990’s, researchers from the US Army Research Institute of Environmental Medicine rounded up a group of men, and put them through multiple workouts involving eight exercises – the leg press, leg extension, military press, sit-ups, arm curls, bench press, seated row and lat pulldown [2].
+The research on the subject started back in the 1990’s, when researchers from the US Army Research Institute of Environmental Medicine put a group of men through multiple workouts involving the same exercises, but with different weights, rep ranges and inter-set rest periods [2].

 Blood samples taken 5, 15, 30, 60, 90, and 120 minutes after training show a significant increase in testosterone levels.